RollinDing/EncoderLock/README.md

     ```conda env create -f environment.yml```

 ### Quick Evaluation:
 We provide 12 protected encoders with supervised and unsupervised EncoderLock.
+The saved checkpoints can be found in `modified_models`.
 Note that you should download [unprotected models](https://drive.google.com/drive/folders/1GOwsVl8K6qLoFWJ57geFv5oWrfcNgMOs?usp=sharing) and put them in a folder `./pretrained_models`.

-The saved checkpoints can be found in `modified_models`.
+- **Step 1** Prepare for the environment, datasets, and pre-trained models.
+- **Step 2** Check the availability of protected encoders in `modified_models`;
+- **Step 3**Change function `load_feature_extractor` in `src/evaluate/evaluate-encoder.py` line 75 to switch between `example-supervised` or `example-unsupervised`, for supervised or unsupervised EncoderLock.
+- **Step 4** Run script `bash evaluate-encoder.sh`

 These modified models are encoders with EncoderLock, which shows significant accuracy degradation in the target domain (prohibited domain) but preserves high accuracy in the source domain (authorized domain).

-- **Step 1** Prepare for the environment, datasets, and pre-trained models.
-- **Step 2** Check the available hardened encoders in `modified_models`; Change function `load_feature_extractor` in `src/evaluate/evaluate-encoder.py` line 75 to switch between `example-supervised` or `example-unsupervised`, for supervised or unsupervised EncoderLock.
-- **Step 3** Run script `bash evaluate-encoder.sh`

 ### Datasets
 Most of the dataset we use in the experiment can be downloaded automatically in the torchvision package,